-Adaptive thermostats program themselves.
+Nest thermostats and similar adaptive devices program themselves.
 They do this by learning your behavior and then – as the name suggests – adapting to it.
-There is a one-week setup phase in which you program the thermostat according to your preferences (adjust it when you leave for work, arrive home, go to sleep, etc.).
-Based on your behavior during the first week, the thermostat will build you a custom heating and cooling schedule.
-It will also utilize a motion sensor to determine whether it’s necessary to heat or cool a space.
+There is a setup phase in which you program the thermostat according to your preferences (adjust it when you leave for work, arrive home, go to sleep, etc.).
+Based on your behavior during this phase, the thermostat will build you a custom heating and cooling schedule.
+It will also utilize a motion sensor to determine whether a space is occupied.
 If it does not detect movement for a certain amount of time, and it has not been manually adjusted, it will assume the space is unoccupied and slowly adjust the temperature to conserve energy.

-As you can see, there is more than one way to make it easier and more cost-effective to manage your home’s HVAC system.
-At Efficient Air Conditioning & Electric, we’ll work with you to determine which thermostat will best fit your system, needs and preferences.
+As you can see, there are many ways to manage the air conditioning at your residential or commercial property.
+At Efficient AC, Electric & Plumbing, we’ll work with you to determine which thermostat will best fit your system, needs and preferences.
 Then, we’ll handle your thermostat installation and ensure your new device is set up to maximize your comfort as efficiently as possible.
 Call us at 512-501-2275 or send us a message to discuss or schedule your thermostat installation.